 However, some carriers (like Verizon) no longer lock their SIMs so it’s possible that you can have an eSIM from another carrier on a Verizon iPhone that still under a payment plan.
 Your best bet is to call your mobile phone carrier and ask them about eSIM support.
 Do this before ordering an eSIM plan from another carrier.

-Once you set up a second cellular plan on your iPhone, you can begin using it on your Apple Watch Series 3 or Apple Watch Series 4 with GPS + Cellular.
+Once you set up a second cellular plan on your iPhone, you can begin using it on your Apple Watch with GPS + Cellular.

 The Difference Between Dual SIM and eSIM

 From a customer standpoint, there isn’t much of a difference between dual SIM and eSIM.
-They both allow you to have two distinct plans on your iPhone XS, iPhone XS Max, or iPhone XR.
+They both allow you to have two distinct plans on your iPhones with eSim/dual SIM support.
 In doing so, both give you the ability to make and receive calls and text messages from two separate numbers.

 An eSIM is an embedded software solution as opposed to a physical one.
 Because of this, you could feasibility add multiple eSIMs on your iPhone at the same time.
 However, only one is usable at the same time. eSIMs aren’t new to Apple.
-You’ll find eSIMs on many iPad Pro models, including the 2018 models, and the Apple Watch Series 3 and Apple Watch Series 4 with GPS + Cellular.
+You’ll find eSIMs on many iPad Pro models, including the 2018 models, and the Apple Watch Series with GPS + Cellular.

 For everywhere but China and its regions, you’ll use eSIMs to set up a second line.
-In those locations, dual SIMs are necessary.
+In China, dual SIMs are necessary.
 As the name suggests, this is achieved through the use of two physical nano-SIM cards.

 An Important Note